umount /mnt/windows

 Command (m for help):

-Before proceeding, make a note of the start and end addresses of the partitions we will be deleting (in other words the start of /dev/sda1 and the sector before the start of /dev/sda3).
+Before proceeding, note the start and end addresses of the partitions we will delete (in other words, the start of /dev/nvme0n1p2 and the sector before the start of /dev/nvme0n1p5).

 Command (m for help): d